tinglesoftware/dependabot-azure-devops/README.md

 </details>

-## Configuring assignees and reviewers
+## Configuring assignees

-Dependabot supports [`assignees`](https://docs.github.com/en/code-security/dependabot/working-with-dependabot/dependabot-options-reference#assignees--) and [`reviewers`](https://docs.github.com/en/code-security/dependabot/working-with-dependabot/dependabot-options-reference#reviewers--).
+Dependabot supports [`assignees`](https://docs.github.com/en/code-security/dependabot/working-with-dependabot/dependabot-options-reference#assignees--).
 However, Azure DevOps does not have the concept of pull request assignees.
 To work around this:

 - [`assignees`](https://docs.github.com/en/code-security/dependabot/working-with-dependabot/dependabot-options-reference#assignees--) are treated as **required** pull request reviewers.
-- [`reviewers`](https://docs.github.com/en/code-security/dependabot/working-with-dependabot/dependabot-options-reference#reviewers--) are treated as **optional** pull request reviewers.

-The following values can be used as assignees or reviewers:
+The following values can be used as assignees:

 - User GUID
 - User username